Kobdik/di-app/di-async.md

 di.setEntry('logger', { inst: console });
 ```

 Registering three service factories.
-Last one returns new instance on each request.
+The last one returns a new instance on each request.

 ``` js
 di.join({